 Performance of chamber music from an historical orientation.
 For singers and instrumentalists.
 Two hours.
 I. Taurins.
 Required for Historical instrument majors; four hours, 0.67.
-Not offered 2009-10.

 PMU190Y1 University of Toronto Wind Ensembles

 Students rehearse and perform in concerts and reading sessions as assigned by the Performance Division through the academic year.
 Attendance at all assigned sessions is required.
 Six hours minimum.
 J. Reynolds, G. MacKay.